Hanover, AL Demographics

 A map of Hanover's Population by Race

-Of the 593 places in Alabama, Hanover is the 540th most populous.
+Hanover is ranked the 488th most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hanover was ranked the 540th most populous place in the 2020 Census.

 Hanover's White Population